Add DayBack Buttons to Your Salesforce Layouts

 window.location='https://dbk.na30.visual.force.com/apex/DayBack?sfdc.tabName=01r36000000Pbws&source=Events&date=' + eventDate + '&id={!Event.Id}'

-Note that this is basically building a URL for DayBack.
-This url will be different for every Salesforce deployment.
-To find yours, just navigate over to DayBack and take a look at the url; copy that text including the tab name like this: "https://dbk.na30.visual.force.com/apex/DayBack?sfdc.tabName=01r36000000ANpO".
-You want to use that in the code above, before "&source=Events&date=" in the last line.
+Note that this process essentially involves constructing a URL for DayBack.
+This URL will vary for each Salesforce deployment.
+To find your specific URL, navigate to DayBack and copy the URL, including the tab name, such as https://dbk.na30.visual.force.com/apex/DayBack?sfdc.tabName=01r36000000ANpO.
+Use this URL in the code above, placing it before &source=Events&date= in the last line.

 5